RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/2-DL_basics/notes.md

 * if the learning rate is too large I could miss the minimum.
 * if the learning reate is too small I will reach them minimum, but the optimization process would take too long

-The best way to solve this problem is to choose an initial value and modify it during the learning, by making it smaller at each step in order to do not miss the minimum.
+The best way to solve this problem is to choose an initial value and modify it during the learning, by reducing the learning rate as we move closer and closer to minimum so that we do not miss the minimum.

 ### Backpropagation
 The training of a neural network involves two steps: